 New proposals designed to prevent abuse of the R&D tax relief regime risk disincentivising small businesses from undertaking genuine R&D activity, RSM has warned.

-The Government's consultation on reforming the SME R&D tax relief regime, which closes on 24 May, proposes a cap on the amount of payable R&D tax credit that a qualifying loss-making business can receive.
+The Government's consultation on reforming the SME R&D tax relief regime, which closed on 24 May, proposes a cap on the amount of payable R&D tax credit that a qualifying loss-making business can receive.

 The reforms seek to address concerns that some businesses have abused the system by claiming payable R&D tax credits through artificial structures.